 This means, in essence, that a boiler sized to provide X number of BTU’s of heating capacity is now providing considerably less than it’s design rating.
 Because when one of the heating zones calls for heat, a circulator pump comes on, water again flows through the boiler stirring the hotter and cooler water together, and suddenly 185 degree water becomes 145 degree water.
 This can really matter in a marginally sized system.

 So, the point is, if you want to run a radiant system directly off your wood boiler, always bury your supply and return pipes below the frost line.
 As explained above, the water to and from your house will only be flowing when a radiant zone calls for heat.
 And because many outdoor wood boilers are 30 to 100 feet away from the home, a lot of water can be sitting in a cold (though admittedly insulated) trench for a long time.
 If that trench is above the frost line, you could have serious trouble.
+Multi-fuel wood boiler, or boiler with built-in heat exchanger for domestic hot water.
+The lines to and from the boiler must be buried below the frost line.

 Connecting the EPK to the Zone Manifold